MoonPoet/xaprb-src/content/blog/2006/five-great-perl-programming-techniques-to-make-your-life-fun-again.md

 ### Trick 3: hash and array slices

 Have you ever passed around hashes and arrays and wanted to extract only certain elements from them?
 Let's say you have a subroutine that accepts a hash reference.
 Its job is to reverse the query-string parsing I showed you above.
-In many languages, you'd have to loop through the hash's keys, concatenating the key and value with `&amp;`, then concatenating these together with `=`.
+In many languages, you'd have to loop through the hash's keys, concatenating the key and value with `&`, then concatenating these together with `=`.
 You can use `map()` and `join()` to do this much more simply in Perl, like so:

 ```
 sub make_query_string {
    my ( $vals ) = @_;
-   return join("&amp;", map { "$_=$vals->{$_}" } keys %$vals);
+   return join("&", map { "$_=$vals->{$_}" } keys %$vals);
 }
 my %query_params = (
    a => 1,